 Your Employer’s Duty

-No matter what kind of working environment, employers should always make sure that workers are protected as much as possible.
-They must provide the appropriate Personal Protective Equipment, carry out the necessary risk assessments and ensure that all equipment is maintained sufficiently to prevent any accidents.
+No matter what kind of working environment, employers should always make sure that their staff are protected as much as possible.
+They must carry out the necessary risk assessments and ensure that all equipment is maintained sufficiently to prevent any accidents.

 Warehouse Worker Injuries